-I have been aging the Rib Shaped, Barbecue Flavour Pork Patty from Menu 16 on the shelf behind my desk since February 2012, when I was given it during a tour of the US Army Natick Soldier Research, Engineering and Development Centre.
+I have been aging the Rib Shaped, Barbecue Flavor Pork Patty from Menu 16 on the shelf behind my desk since February 2012, when I was given it during a tour of the US Army Natick Soldier Research, Engineering and Development Center.
 By law, combat rations are designed to last for three years at 80 degrees Fahrenheit, so I'm not overly worried about food poisoning.
 Still, it's definitely long past its expiration date.
 But the perfect occasion to taste my now-vintage Meal, Ready to Eat (a.k.a.
 MRE) never came along.
 Until now: the MUNCHIES theme week on fast food.

 I scissor across the end of the pouch and tumble the rectangular "rib" onto a plate.
 The pebbly textured meat is caramel brown and crossed by four raised "bones."
 Not unappealing, except if you peek in the package.
 The meat juice is a bizarrely bright yellowish-orange; I quickly tilt the pouch up to keep it from splashing out.
-Following the civilised example set by our Tweeter-in-Chief, I slice off an end with a knife and fork.
+Following the civilized example set by our Tweeter-in-Chief, I slice off an end with a knife and fork.
 It's porky and slightly smoky, although there's a tinny aftertaste, probably from some of the preservatives used to keep it fresh so long.
 Using a couple of "wheat snack breads" and the packet of dark, oily "BBQ" sauce that came with it, I assemble a sandwich and take a bite.
 Not bad!
 Scatter a couple onion slices and pickles on top, and the whole thing would be pretty damn close to a McRib.

 Which makes perfect sense.
-Seeing how consumers go loco for the ersatz baby backs when they appear at McD's, why wouldn't the US military want to provide a similar treat for the hardworking men and women on the battlefield in Iraq, Afghanistan, and—perhaps coming soon to a theatre near you—North Korea?
-It's hard not to imagine the Natick Centre food technologists, who spend all their time creating and perfecting rations, being inspired on a run to their local drive-though, and the McDonald's corporation, patriotic American business that it is, giving the project a big thumbs up.
+Seeing how consumers go loco for the ersatz baby backs when they appear at McD's, why wouldn't the US military want to provide a similar treat for the hardworking men and women on the battlefield in Iraq, Afghanistan, and—perhaps coming soon to a theater near you—North Korea?
+It's hard not to imagine the Natick Center food technologists, who spend all their time creating and perfecting rations, being inspired on a run to their local drive-though, and the McDonald's corporation, patriotic American business that it is, giving the project a big thumbs up.

 The McRib was born of fear.
 In the mid-1970s, McDonald's, while still on its global domination trajectory, was feeling pressure from competitors "Have It Your Way" Burger King and aggressive upstart Wendy's.
 It was also reeling from a 1977 federal government recommendation that people "decrease consumption of meat and increase consumption of poultry and fish" to avoid heart disease.
 The upshot: erosion of their core business, the burger.
 It was time to expand their offerings.
 But the fried chicken market was already cornered by KFC and newcomer Popeye's, which sold crispy drumsticks and breasts by the bucketful.
 Their Filet-O-Fish, introduced countrywide in 1965, was never going to be a bestseller because, well, fish.
 And the tastiest pork preparation was barbecue, whose long cooking over low heat is the epitome of slow food—and whose bones 'n' sauce presentation was antithetical to the tidy tidbit ethos of the quick-service restaurant.